 But a recent Financial Times (FT) report hinted that greater scrutiny could still be on the horizon.
 Not only is the Bank of England considering testing FIs' resilience to cloud threats later this year, but also the institution's Prudential Regulation Authority may be publishing updated guidance on the subject in 2018.
 These instructions could precede new regulations for the cloud in finance.

-Nine in ten businesses have problems migrating to the cloud, the CIF found.
+The CIF found that nine in ten businesses have problems migrating to the cloud.
 The average migration project takes 15 months, but larger established banks can expect far weightier timelines.

 Of course, one should not exclude the risks associated with the human factor.
-In this case, your main task is to make sure that the team you entrust to implement the transition to the cloud is reliable and competent enough.
+In this case, your main task is ensuring that the team you entrust to implement the transition to the cloud is reliable and competent enough.

 Cloud Service Models for Banks

-All three are cloud computing services and are designed to address specific requirements of different B2B companies.
+All three are cloud computing services and are designed to address the specific requirements of different B2B companies.
 You, for example, need those cloud business and productivity solutions offered by vendors as SaaS to keep your young company running from day to day and help it grow.
-Other companies such as those that develop software may require a cloud-based platform that they can use to create custom apps.
+Other companies, such as those that develop software, may require a cloud-based platform that they can use to create custom apps.
 There’s PaaS for this.
-Others still may need whole cloud infrastructure resources for building and managing their network, servers, apps, operating systems, and storing data.
+Others may still need whole cloud infrastructure resources to build and manage their network, servers, apps, operating systems, and data storage.
 IaaS answers this particular need.

 Any of the above services are designed to remove a certain part of the time and financial costs for the deployment and support of your IT service (be it a business card site, a 1C server in the cloud, or a large corporate project).
-The whole difference lies in how much of the worries you leave for yourself, and what you leave to the management of the service provider.
+The whole difference lies in how much of the worries you leave for yourself, and what you leave to the service provider's management.

 Cloud Deployment Models

 Cloud deployment offers a great choice in choosing the management required and level of security and hence is suitable for almost any business.
-Although there is no magic bullet that can meet all the requirements, cloud computing offers several advantages to financial institutions.
+Although no magic bullet can meet all the requirements, cloud computing offers several advantages to financial institutions.